"Nothing about us without us.”

 “It didn’t go to campus, it didn’t go to the people that were fulfilling the mission of the university,” Sinclair says.
 “Universities do need to grow and expand and be taking on new things — I don’t have a problem with that.
 But when there’s so little, when the central campus is really running on fumes, it can be dispiriting.”

 Instead, the money went toward what Sinclair calls “white elephants,” large vanity projects bank-rolled by donors that highlighted existing asymmetries on campus.

 "It’s like a big puzzle ...
-You’ve got to show willingness to learn."Ryan Smerek, SESP associate professor and program director
+You’ve got to show willingness to learn."Ryan Smerek, SESP associate professor and associate director

 UO class of 2022 alumna Jael Calloway noticed a similar pattern.
 While on campus, she says millions of dollars went to renovating and staffing Hayward Field, while the Multicultural Center lacked the necessary funds and staff to be a key resource for UO’s 23,000 students.

 “The funds, to me, aren’t reflected where they need to be reflected,” Calloway says.